Moderate Dimension Reduction for $k$-Center Clustering: Technical Overview

 \subparagraph*{Witness for $k$-Center with $z$ Outliers.}

 For this variant, there is a witness of size $O(kz)$.
 It follows from a ``peeling'' algorithm --- execute Gonzalez's algorithm $z+1$ times, and after each execution, delete from $P$ the $k+1$ points found in that execution.
-This algorithm (and its proof of correctness) already appear in \cite{AbbarAIMahabadiV13} in the context of robust coresets, and is based on \cite{AgarwalHY08_peeling}.
-This witness implies our result for $k$-center with $z$ outliers, see \Cref{sec:outliers}.
+This algorithm (and its proof of correctness) was already used in \cite{AbbarAIMahabadiV13} in the context of robust coresets, and is itself based on \cite{AgarwalHY08_peeling}.
+We use this witness in our result for $k$-center with $z$ outliers, see \Cref{sec:outliers}.

 \subparagraph*{Variant with an Assignment Constraint.} We do not present a witness for this variant, but rather bound the decrease in value via a different method.
 Denote by $\OPT_{\AC}(\cdot)$ the value of $k$-center with an assignment constraint $\AC$.
-Our proof in \Cref{sec:dim_red_assignment_constraint} compares $\OPT_{\AC}$ to $\OPT_{vanilla}$ (on the same input $P$) --- if these values are similar, then the proof is concluded by the fact that $\OPT_{vanilla}$ is preserved.
+Our proof in \Cref{sec:dim_red_assignment_constraint} compares $\OPT_{\AC}$ to $\OPT_{vanilla}$ (on the same input $P$) --- if these values are close, then the proof follows from the fact that $\OPT_{vanilla}$ is preserved.
 Otherwise, $\OPT_{\AC}$ is significantly larger than $\OPT_{vanilla}$, and for the sake of analysis, we ``move'' every data point to its nearest ``vanilla center'', and get a weighted set of only $k$ points, whose total weight is $n$.
-The crux of the proof shows that under the random linear map, moving points of $P$ corresponds to moving points of $G(P)$, which in turn does not change $\OPT_{\AC}(G(P))$ by too much, essentially because by \Cref{lem:ball_expansion_gaussians}, the map keeps all points close to their vanilla center.
+The crux of the proof shows that under the random linear map, moving points of $P$ corresponds to moving points of $G(P)$, which in turn does not change $\OPT_{\AC}(G(P))$ by too much, essentially because by \Cref{lem:ball_expansion_gaussians}, the map $G$ keeps every point close to its nearest vanilla center.